solnet-aquarium/standards-and-tooling/javascript/README.md

     npm install --save-dev jscs eslint gulp gulp-eslint gulp-filter gulp-jscs git-guppy husky
     ```
 4. Copy the [JSCS][jscsrc] and [ESLint][eslintrc] configuration files into your project's root directory.
 They should be named `.jscsrc` and `.eslintrc` respectively
 5. Add the following lines to your `package.json` file, located at the root of your project directory.
-Note that if a `scripts` property exists already, these lines should be added to it.
-Otherwise, add the entire `scripts` property as below
+Note that if a `scripts` property exists already, the `precommit` line should be added to it.
+Otherwise, add the entire `scripts` property as below.
+Note that this file *must* be valid JSON, else nothing will work.

 ```JSON
   "scripts": {